actinia-org/actinia-core/README.md

 The REST interface allows to access, manage and manipulate the GRASS GIS database via HTTP GET, PUT, POST and DELETE requests and to process raster, vector and time series data located in a persistent GRASS GIS database.
-**Actinia** allows the processing of cloud based data, for example all Landsat 4-8 scenes as well as all Sentinel-2 scenes in an ephemeral databases.
+**Actinia** allows the processing of cloud-based data, for example all Landsat 4-8 scenes as well as all Sentinel-2 scenes in ephemeral databases.
 The computational results of ephemeral processing are available via object storage as GeoTIFF files.

 ## API documentation